asleep-cult/typethon/README.md

 def get_item(items: |T: Indexable(int, |U|)|, index: int) -> U:
     return items[index]

-# Alternatively, the with/for syntax can be used to for more complex constraints.
+# Alternatively, the for syntax can be used to for more complex constraints.
 # ^ (maybe?)

-def get_item(self, items: |T|, index: int) -> U with (
+def get_item(self, items: |T|, index: int) -> U
+(
     Indexable(|U|) for T,
 ):
     return items[index]

-# The with/for syntax cannot constrain parameters that aren't already defined
+# The for syntax cannot constrain parameters that aren't already defined
 # in the function definition. (i.e. Indexable(|U|) for |T| would be invalid)
 # However, it can be used to extract the parameters from a polymorphic constraint.